walidboughdiri/mf-maestro/README.md

 ## Tips & tricks

 - When you add a new page, do not forget it receives as props an object with history, location and match properties.
 This let you handle complex navigation cases if you need to dig deeper.
+- Never use a micro-frontend inside another one.
+We want teams independence.
+If you break this rule, you won't be able to scale your project, release loosely...
+- There are exceptional situations when you can break the "Never share data between micro-frontends" rules, but you must really be sure that you won't add dependencies between your services...
+And most of the time, we don't need it.
+So if you start doing this, stop and think you designed something bad...

 <a name="chapter-todo"></a>